Crampton-Lab/MoonShine/README.md

 # MoonShine
 <img src="/others/logo.png" width=40% height=40%>

-WEBSITE UNDER CONSTRUCTION.
-PAPER PENDING REVIEW.
+WEBSITE UNDER CONSTRUCTION, PENDING REVIEW OF A MANUSCRIPT.

 MoonShine is a moonlight cycle re-creation system for experimental biologist and field ecologist.